 Exhausted.
 In pain.
 Having only a few hours a day that I was able to push through to get stuff done.
 I was tired of being tired all the time.

-When I woke up I did not feel any better than I had when I went to bed.
+When I woke up I did not feel any more energetic than the night before.

 The sleep wasn’t refreshing.
 I desperately wanted to get better.